alttch/pptop/doc/plugin_development.rst

 * before data is stored, method *self.process_data(data)* is called which should either process data object in-place or return new list object to store.
-At this step, if default table-based rendering is used, data should be converted to the list of dictionaries.
+At this step, if default table-based rendering is used, data should be converted to the list of dictionaries (preferred to list of ordered dictionaries, to keep column ordering in table).

 .. warning::